antitree/krew-net-forward/README.md

 `kubectl net-forward --image alpine`
 - custom container images must have the socat package installed
-- you can also set the NET_FORWARD_IMAGE env variable to avoid using the --image flag every time you run `kubectl net-forward`
+- you can also set the KUBECTL_NET_FORWARD_IMAGE env variable to avoid using the --image flag every time you run `kubectl net-forward`

 ## Details